yandooo/graphql-spring-boot/README.md

 The CDN option uses `jsDelivr` CDN, if enabled.
 By default, it will load the latest available release.
 Available CDN versions can be found on the project's [jsDelivr page](https://www.jsdelivr.com/package/npm/graphql-playground-react).
 The CDN option is disabled by default.

+## Custom static resources

+You can also specify a custom local version of Playground by setting the base path for `Playground` resources in the `staticPath.base` property.
+Under this directory, you have to provide the following files:

+* `static/css/index.css`
+* `static/js/middleware.js`
+* `favicon.png`
+* `logo.png`

+This is identical to the directory structure of the CDN under the `build` subfolder (where these files can be found).

 ## Customizing GraphQL Playground